cristianoliveira/pono/README.md

 [![Crate version](https://img.shields.io/crates/v/pono.svg?)](https://crates.io/crates/pono)
 [![CI checks](https://github.com/cristianoliveira/pono/actions/workflows/on-push.yml/badge.svg)](https://github.com/cristianoliveira/pono/actions/workflows/on-push.yml)

-**pono** (__poh-no__ to place/store in latin) is a cli for managing symbolic links in one place inspired by `stow`.
-Because symbolic links managment in bash script sucks.
+**pono** (__poh-no__ to place/store in Latin) is a CLI for managing symbolic links in one place inspired by `stow`.
+Because symbolic links management in bash script sucks.

 ## Why?

 Let's face it, managing symbolic links with bash scripts sucks because the source may be missing the target may already exist, etc, etc. The alternative [GNU stow](https://www.gnu.org/software/stow/) does almost what I wanted, but not quite.
 I wanted a tool that could manage symlinks for multiple packages independent of the source file structure, using a flat configuration.
-I also need to be able to toogle links on demand to apply different configs, for instance, when testing with different `.env` for different environments.
+I also need to be able to toggle links on demand to apply different configs.

+Use cases:
+ - Testing with different `.env` for different environments
+     - `pono toggle develop | stage | live` + with autocompletion!
+ - Dotfiles linking management and checks
+     - `pono enable && pono status` or single "pono" `pono disable nvim`

 ## Demo